Weed & Grass Control

 Profiles and weed control recommendations listed here

 Weeds, if left unchecked, greatly reduce the productivity of all farmland.
 Since 1964, with the implementation of the Weed Control Act of Alberta, this municipality has been waging war with weeds both on municipal lands, public lands and private lands.
 Over the years, the municipality has won most of the wars, tied a few and lost the odd one.

-Resulting from the increased population in the MD along with the increased movement of hay and straw, we are finding new weed species that we have not experienced in previous years.
+Resulting from the increased population in Foothills County along with the increased movement of hay and straw, we are finding new weed species that we have not experienced in previous years.
 The weeds are Wild Caraway, Houndstongue, Dalmation Toadflax and Leafy Spurge.
 If you have any of these weeds on your land or any other weeds you are unable to identify, call the Agriculture Fieldman at 403-603-5410 to attend your property and assist you in control or eradication of these weeds.

-During the course of weed spraying in the Municipal right-of-ways, the MD will be using the BASF product Overdrive.
+During the course of weed spraying in the Municipal right-of-ways, Foothills County will be using the BASF product Overdrive.
 The Dow Agro Sciences product Tordon 22K is used for specific extremely hard to control weeds such as Yellow Toadflax, Leafy Spurge and Spotted Knapweed that pose a significant threat to agricultural production and will be used in a spot treatment application.